CodeBasePW/PresenceOverflow/README.md

 After that, upload an image and select a name.
 Like it says, you cannot switch this name after.
-![Upload Image](images/save-img.png "Upload Image") The name you selected in the dashboard, is what you'll put in your PresenceOverflow client.
+![Upload Image](images/save-img.png "Upload Image") The name you selected in the dashboard, is what you'll put in your PresenceOverflow client as either the big or small image key.
 Make sure to add a caption to that image size as well.

 <br><br>
 ![Example Image](images/example.png "Example Image")<br>